Federal Judicial Nominee Who Has Never Tried A Case Advanced By Senate Committee

 Before the Senate committee's meeting, the American Bar Association had unanimously deemed Talley "not qualified" for his nomination to preside over a federal court in Alabama.
 The group said in a separate letter that it "believes that Mr. Talley does not presently have the requisite trial experience or its equivalent."

-Last month, Feinstein crticized Talley's credentials, stating, "You graduated from law school only ten years ago, and you have spent only a small portion of time since then practicing law."
+Last month, Feinstein highlighted Talley's credentials, stating, "You graduated from law school only ten years ago, and you have spent only a small portion of time since then practicing law."

 According to his LinkedIn page, following his graduation from Harvard Law School in 2007, he appears to have worked as a clerk, as the deputy solicitor general for the Alabama attorney general and as a writer for two prominent politicians: first, as a senior writer for former Gov. Mitt Romney's unsuccessful presidential campaign in 2012; and second, as a speechwriter for Sen. Rob Portman, R-Ohio, between 2013 and 2015.